Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 ### Transfering EVER

-- 1 - we call the `wrap` method on the `Vault` contract and lock/freeze our newly minted WEVER in eversale:
+- 1 - we call the `wrap` method on the `Vault` contract and lock our newly minted WEVER in eversale:

 ```solidity
     function wrap(